 Tip: While in the Project Details page, click and hold on any file(s) you would like to add and drag and drop it into anywhere in the browser window.
 This will attach the file(s) to your Project, and the file(s)'s thumbnail will appear in the Notes section.

-If you're collaborating with multiple sites on a Project, you can click on the "Add Location" button on the Project's Details section to add a new location, or click on the "Remove" icon to delete an existing location.
+If you're collaborating with multiple people or teams on a Project, you can click on the "Add" button under the Collaborators section to add a new collaborator or click on the trash can icon to delete an existing collaborator.

 Closing a Project